skrushinsky/torspider/README.md

 $ python torspider/main.py --help
 ```

+#### Concurrency

+Default number of workers is **10**, so that even my outdated laptop
+with 1.7Gib memory and AMD C-50 processor running Linux traverses 100 pages
+in about 3-5 minutes.
+Running 50-100 workers on a contemporary MacBook gives
+much better results, but after several hours its WiFi adapter breaks down.
+So,
+consider your hardware and network capacity.
+This requires trial and error.

 ## TODOs:

 1. More settings should be configurable.
+1. Wiki.
-1. Throttling (tasks queue should be )
+1. Throttling (length of the tasks queue should not grow too quickly).
-1. Make it pluggable: The core should be responsible for traversing the network,
+1. Pluggable design: The core should be responsible for traversing the network,
    while results should be handled by plugins.
+1. Black list of domains and addresses.
+1. Pauses between succedent request to the same domain.
-1. Handle additional content types.
+1. Additional content types.
+1. Monitoring tools.
-1. GUI.
+1. Sphinx-compatiable documentation.
+1. Consider GUI for common tasks.